Best Driver For A Slice In 2023 – With Expert Reviews

 Final Thoughts

-The slicer is as old as the game itself, and “slice-fixing” is an industry unto itself in the golf world.
+The slicer is as old as the game itself, and drivers that try to correct a slice are an industry unto themselves in the golf world.
 For the right-handed player, that high, weak, left-to-right flight has forever haunted and will continue to haunt weekend golfers everywhere.
 This shot makes it almost impossible to break 90, and is no fun to play.

 One of the ways you can attack this problem is through your equipment.
 While lessons and practice might make the biggest changes to ball flight in the shortest amount of time, if you have a very consistent problem that isn’t too dramatic, an equipment tweak might be the least harmful way to go about gaining yards and tightening dispersion.